 In 1995, states came together in Beijing on a similar mission: to more fully define and commit to ensuring equality for women in all aspects of their lives.
-The Beijing Platform for Action brought states together to agree that "[e]quality between women and men is a matter of human rights and a condition for social justice and is also a necessary and fundamental prerequisite for equality, development and peace."
-The Beijing Platform for Action specifically acknowledges the role that health, particularly sexual and reproductive health, plays in women's equality.
-It also relates reproductive health back to women's human rights, including the rights to decide on the number and spacing of children, to attain the highest standard of physical and mental health, and to be free from discrimination and violence, and recognizes that government action to promote reproductive health should be based on these rights.
+The Beijing Platform for Action brought states together to agree that "[e]quality between women and men is a matter of human rights and a condition for social justice and is also a necessary and fundamental prerequisite for equality, development and peace."29 The Beijing Platform for Action specifically acknowledges the role that health, particularly sexual and reproductive health, plays in women's equality.30 It also relates reproductive health back to women's human rights, including the rights to decide on the number and spacing of children, to attain the highest standard of physical and mental health, and to be free from discrimination and violence, and recognizes that government action to promote reproductive health should be based on these rights.31 programs, educational institutions, hospitals, employers, etc. In the context of reproductive rights, these discriminatory power structures maintain gender stereotypes which assign a primary role to women as mothers and caregivers as well as the laws and policies that stem from those stereotypes, which may limit women's access to reproductive health services and undermine women's reproductive autonomy.